What are the duties of a support worker?

 Different services a support worker can offer

-Independent support providers who register on Mable are able to offer different kinds of support services:
+Independent support workers who register on Mable are able to offer different kinds of support services:

 • Social support (companionship, help around the house, etc.)